ALMisa804/SQL/README.md

 Employee Database: A mystery in two parts

-This project utilizes data engineering and data analysis to build a SQL database of employees of a corporation called Pewlett Hackard during the 1980s and 1990s.
+This project utilizes data engineering and data analysis to build a SQL database of employees of a fictional corporation called Pewlett Hackard during the 1980s and 1990s.
 Six CSV files containing the employee data were used.

 Contents:
 1. employee_ERD.png: An image file of the ERD